AlooTheAloo/AutoProgressLog/README.md

 > [!CAUTION]
 > Linux is malware.
 Please consider upgrading to MacOS for an optimal experience.

-You need libvips to use APL.
+You need the libvips library to use APL.

 **Debian**
 ```